 Collecting EHR data, establishing data structures, and data warehouses can seem intimidating, especially given the sensitive nature of healthcare data.
 However, you can make your transition to a data-driven practice easier with an experienced partner like True North.

-We assist in navigating common data mapping hurdles, including:
+Our healthcare IT consultants assist in navigating common data mapping hurdles, including:

 - Creating a scalable system for healthcare data

 - Closing data gaps between source and target